BiTinerary/PersonalAPI/readme.md

 ## Overview
 Run while loop on Orangepi or equivalent SBC.
 Scan inbox of email.
 `if unread.message.exists? from: myphonenumber@mymetropcs.com` trigger respective linux command.

-Mark unread.message as read.
 Delete message.

 In other words, I send SMS to personal email.
 SBC detects it and fires off local bash/ruby/python script.
 Some of which do local things like shutdown any/all/specific computers.
 Returns API call, the world is your oyster.

 **Some ideas:**